 There are many factors within your credit history that affect your credit scores.
-The single most important indicator of credit risk is a missed payment, so it will have the greatest and longest lasting impact.
-The more recent the missed payment occurred, the greater that impact will be, and the more missed payments you have, the longer it will take to recover.
+The single most important indicator of credit risk is your payment history.
+A missed payment will have the greatest and longest lasting impact.
+The more recently the missed payment occurred, the greater that impact will be, and the more missed payments you have, the longer it will take to recover.

 Think about someone who has broken your trust.
-It takes just one action in one moment to lose your trust, but could take weeks or months or even years of positive interactions to regain it, depending on what the person did to violate your trust.
+It takes just one action in one moment to lose your trust, but it could take weeks, months or even years of positive interactions to regain it, depending on what the person did to violate your trust.